devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step3.md

 ## #

-In windows OS you generally see the list of files when you open a particua `ls` is a Linux shell command that lists directory contents of files and directories.
+In windows OS you generally see the list of files when you open a particular folder, But Linux is mostly command line and hence you may not see
+`ls` is a Linux shell command that lists directory contents of files and directories.
 Some practical examples of ls command are shown below.

 `syntax: ls <options> <Path>`